VeloxChem/VeloxChem/docs/installation.rst

   - ``openblas_env.yml`` which installs the OpenBLAS library.

   Note that the MPICH library will be installed by the ``yml`` file.
-If you prefer another MPI library such as Open MPI, you can edit the ``yml`` file and replace ``mpich`` by ``openmpi``.
+If you prefer another MPI library such as OpenMPI, you can edit the ``yml`` file and replace ``mpich`` by ``openmpi``.
 Read more about the yml file in `this page
   <https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html#create-env-file-manually>`__.